 According to the National Peanut Board, the average American child eats 1,500 peanut butter and jelly sandwiches by the time he or she graduates from high school.
 But for a growing number of American kids, this lunch box staple is strictly off-limits.
 For parents of a child with a peanut allergy, navigating grocery stores, restaurants and school cafeterias can be a challenge when trying to avoid, not only PB&J sandwiches, but all the foods in which traces of peanuts can be hidden.

-- Runny or stuffy nose.
+- Loose bowels, stomach issues, retching and other stomach related distress.
+Runny or stuffy nose.

 - Tightness in the chest.

 - Wheezing or trouble relaxing.